Jai Prakash Janta Dal: Leadership

-National Executive Meetings, 2018
+National Executive Meetings, 2025 & 2026

-In the year 2018, two major National Executive Meetings of Jai Prakash Janta Dal (JPJD) took place.
-The first National Executive Meet of the party took place on 11 February 2018, in which the Prime Agendas were the expansion of the party across the country and to set up the Political Training Centers at every branch of the Party Office across India for youths and general citizens of the country to make their future in Politics.
+In the year 2025, two major National Executive Meetings of Jai Prakash Janta Dal (JPJD) took place, in which the prime agendas were the expansion of the party across the country and to set up the Political Training Centers at every branch of the Party Office across India for youths and general citizens of the country to make their future in Politics.
 These agendas were laid down by the Party's President, Pankaj Sahay in the meeting.

-While on 5 August 2018, the second National Executive Meet of the party took place in which the prime agendas were Election of the Party's National President and Formation of the Party's National Council.
+The second National Executive Meet of the party took place in which the prime agendas were Election of the Party's National President and Formation of the Party's National Council.
 For the post of the Party's National President, party's face Pankaj Sahay was nominated and he was re-appointed as the National President of the party with a complete mandate to his name by the party leaders.
 Moreover, the newly appointed National President Pankaj Sahay proposed the creation of party's National Council soon after holding his post which got too constituted in this meet and the Party's Former President, B.K.
 Singh was appointed as the head of the National Council by Party's Current National President, Pankaj Sahay.

+While in the year 2026, headed by National President, Shri Pankaj Sahay again two major National Executive Meetings of Jai Prakash Janta Dal (JPJD) took place, in which the prime agendas were the formation of the Central Working Committee (CWC) and the formation of Central Disciplinary Committee (CDC).
+Also, the top party leaders including Dr. Poonam Singh (General Secretary), Shri Ram Prakash Aggarwal (Party Vice President), Shri Alok Pallai (National Secretary, Legal) and Shri Anil Tomar (National Youth President) were present in these executive meetings.